Michael C. Hall Eager For 'Dexter' Season 9

 But what could possibly happen in Dexter Season 9?
 There were previous reports that the show could finally focus on Debra Morgan.
 However, Showtime president David Nevins told IGN that the series should continue with Dexter Morgan’s story and that the new season “would have to involve Michael [C. Hall].”
 Hopefully, the network will find a way to bring Hall back with an interesting new storyline for his beloved character.

 Dexter Season 9 might not be a reality just yet but that doesn’t mean Michael C. Hall has been laying low.
-In addition to his recent portrayal of John F. Kennedy in The Crown Season 2, the actor will play Abraham Lincoln’s advisor Leonard Swett in the upcoming film The Gettysburg Address.
-His new series Safe will premiere on Netflix on May 10.
+In addition to his recent portrayal of John F. Kennedy in The Crown Season 2, the actor will play Abraham Lincoln’s advisor, Leonard Swett, in the upcoming film, The Gettysburg Address.
+His new series, Safe, will premiere on Netflix on May 10.